DataDog/hiring-engineers/answers2.md

 Of course, Datadog was founded shortly thereafter, in 2010.

-For the second meme, I designed it to finish with one of the major value propositions of Datadog.
+For the second meme, it's a Dev vs. Ops battle that I designed to finish with one of the major value propositions of Datadog.

 Second meme: